 Analyzing COVID-19 modelling and the course of infection has worked its way into many conversations throughout this past year.
-For St. Michael’s College School (SMCS) students enrolled in Grade 12 Advanced Functions, this became the focus of their year-end culminating assessment.
+For St. Michael’s College School (SMCS) students enrolled in Grade 12 Advanced Functions, pandemic math became the focus of their year-end culminating assessment.

 The goal was for students to take the concepts learned through course work and use them to research, analyze, and compare Ontario COVID-19 infection rate models in a short video presentation.